 It was May 20, 1956, when Austin Ripley’s dream became a reality.
 The doors of Guest House opened to care for priests and seminarians suffering from alcoholism.
 Ripley, a recovering alcoholic, recognized that priests had a more difficult time in recovery than lay people.
 He believed Guest House could help priests successfully recover and restore their relationship with God.
 In 1994, Guest House introduced a separate program for women religious.
 Today, both programs operate simultaneously on the 105-acre campus in Lake Orion, Michigan, treating clergy and men and women religious suffering from substance use disorders, process addictions and compulsive overeating.
-We are grateful to continue our ministry of saving vocations and strengthening Catholic communities.
+We are grateful to continue our ministry of saving lives, saving vocations and strengthening Catholic communities.

 Guest House in Lake Orion, Michigan, opens to clergy and men religious in the historic William E. Scripps Family Mansion on Pentecost Sunday, with 20 beds.

 Success and growth prompts the opening of a second location in Rochester, Minnesota, with 23 beds.

 As part of a reorganization effort, Guest House moves all clergy and men religious to Rochester and continues outpatient treatment, aftercare and education in Lake Orion.

 Guest House responds to an increasing need and opens a program for women religious on the Lake Orion campus in the Scripps Mansion.

 Recognizing each situation as different, Guest House opens “The Recovery Residence,” a long-term setting for clergy and men religious who require additional time to achieve quality and lasting sobriety.